 1904 The BK was very short-lived marque of motorcycle which derived its name of BK from the initials of Bransom, Kent and Co.
 The firm, of Goswell Road, London, had previously produced the Royal George.

 In 1904 they exhibited their own machine, with an upright 2.75hp Minerva engine, at Crystal Palace.
-Nothing further came of it.
+It did not enter production.

 Tue Jan 31 2017